tri-cods/install/guides/firefox.md

 When the installation is complete, Firefox will open.

 Congratulations you have successfully installed Firefox!
-Double-click on the Firefox icon in your Desktop to begin browsing the web.

 ![Image showing a fresh install of Firefox with options for further customization](images/firefox06.PNG)